The 2023 hike in Gran Canaria 🇪🇸

 Click here for the vlog corresponding to this day.

-Día Trés: A day to never forget
+Día Tres: A day to never forget

 After a good night of sleep in the hostel, we were ready to conquer another day of hiking in the beautiful nature of Gran Canaria.
 The hostel provided a delicious breakfast for us, and we made coffee using the 'drip 'n sip' coffee that we still had from our Iceland trip.
-Good start of the day!
+A good start of the day!

 The hike started... funny.
-In the first 5 minutes, we twice took the wrong direction.
+In the first 5 minutes, we went the wrong way twice.
 Luckily, this did not cost us too much time, and we could laugh about it.
-After we found the correct path, we ended up on a road that led us smoothly to the small village 'La Culata.'
+After we found the correct path, we ended up on a road that led us smoothly to the small village La Culata.
 The plan was to have lunch there, but we arrived so early that we only got a Coke and just bought some lunch for on the road.
 Again, a very nice lady at the restaurant, who tried to make some conversation in Spanglish (it went fine).
 After the Coke, the map led us quickly out of the village, steep up the mountain.
 Jeez, it felt like we were going up with a 45-degree incline, which, together with the burning sun, made it quite challenging.
 This part led us to Roque Nublo.
 This is essentially a menhir on steroids on top of a mountain and a popular tourist attraction.
-Apparently, it originates from the volcanic period and is the solidified vent of a volcano (called a volcanic plug).
+Apparently, it originated from the volcanic period and is the solidified vent of a volcano (called a volcanic plug).
 Halfway up the ascent, during which we had a continuously beautiful view, we stopped for lunch with the delicious sandwich from the 'La Culata' restaurant.

 We had the choice to either walk around Roque Nublo and hike up the mountain to visit the Roque itself or take a shortcut and just enjoy the view.
 Because it was already quite challenging, we decided to take the second option.
 When we arrived at the crossroad, however, we experienced some major FOMO.
 How could we hike Gran Canaria and skip one of the major highlights?!
 Especially because the out-and-back trail to the rock was right there, we just could not simply bypass this.
 Hence, up we went.
 Roque Nublo is on top of a large plateau that is the highest point in the area; hence, blasting winds, scorching rays, and stunning views -- absolutely divine.
 Yeah, we wouldn't have wanted to miss this; Roque Nublo is quite an impressive unit.
 After taking some nice pictures, we settled for an orange in a small natural rock shelter in Roque Nublo (basically a small dent-like cave).

 In this small cave, our lives changed.
 After I got the oranges from my bag, I also brought something else.
 So after we finished the (delicious) oranges, I started stuttering a bit awkwardly.
 Though, the message was clear, because Kaya said "Yes, of course I want to marry you!!" (in Dutch).
 After some tears of happiness and disbelief that this really happened, we had plenty to chat about during our descent back to the route.
-We also bought a popscle on our way back to celebrate this surreal event.
-In the meantime some big life questions popped up, and we realized that this question and this answer imply quite some major life-changes.
-We got excited talking about it and learned that we might fit even better together than we initially thought.
+We also bought a popsicle on our way back to celebrate this surreal event.
+In the meantime, some big life questions popped up, and we realized that this question and this answer imply quite some major life-changes.
+We got excited talking about it and learned that we might even fit better together than we initially thought.

 Click here for the vlog corresponding to this day.

-Día Quatro: Battling wind
+Día Cuatro: Battling wind

 Click here for the vlog corresponding to this day.